-C. Tolling of time.
+- C. Tolling of time.
 Any permittee holding an unexpired new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading or drainage permit may request a tolling of the time within which the work for which the permit is issued must be completed and finaled, where a lawsuit is brought in a court of competent jurisdiction involving the approval of the permit.
-Upon receipt of a request, the agricultural commissioner shall grant a stay for the period during which the litigation is pending, subject to the following limitations:

-1. The stay may not be granted until the county is served with the initial petition or complaint.
-If the county is not a party to the litigation, the county must be served with a courtesy copy of the initial pleading.

-2. The stay may only be granted where the litigation is brought by opponents of the work to attack or overturn the approval.

-D. Effect of expiration.
+Upon receipt of a request, the agricultural commissioner shall grant a stay for the period during which the litigation is pending, subject to the following limitations: - 1.
+The stay may not be granted until the county is served with the initial petition or complaint.
+If the county is not a party to the litigation, the county must be served with a courtesy copy of the initial pleading. - 2.
+The stay may only be granted where the litigation is brought by opponents of the work to attack or overturn the approval. - D. Effect of expiration. - 1.
+Permit.

-1. Permit.
 After the expiration of a new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading or drainage permit, no further work shall be done on the site until a new permit is obtained.
-The new permit shall be subject to the following requirements:

-2a.
-A new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading or drainage permit issued to recommence work started under an expired permit shall be based on the provisions of this chapter in effect at the time the expired permit was issued.
-No expired permit shall be renewed in this fashion more than once.

-3b.
-A new vineyard and orchard development, vineyard and orchard replanting, or agricultural grading or drainage permit issued to commence work under an expired permit shall be based on the provisions of this chapter in effect at the time the new permit application is submitted.
+The new permit shall be subject to the following requirements: - a.
+A new permit issued to recommence work started under an expired permit shall be based on the provisions of this chapter in effect at the time the expired permit was issued.
+No expired permit shall be renewed in this fashion more than once. - b.
+A new permit issued to commence work under an expired permit shall be based on the provisions of this chapter in effect at the time the new permit application is submitted. - 2.
+Registration.

-2. Registration.
 After the expiration of a low-impact vineyard replanting registration, no further work shall be done on the site until a new registration is obtained.
 The new registration shall be based on the provisions of this chapter in effect at the time the new registration application is submitted.

 Sec.
-36.16.04036.18.040. - Performance of Work.
+36.18.040. - Performance of Work.